 Do you need to know credentials?
 I have a BA in Sociology, a MLA in Creation Spirituality and I am an ordained interfaith clergyperson.
 I have worked within the field of health and healing for more than 25 years–as a massage therapist, in the patient safety department of a large urban hospital, with two different hospices, with oodles of private clients, with my own parents, and working to heal myself from breast cancer.

 I am on a perpetual path of spiritual learning.
 I’ve studied many of the world’s faith traditions–through a ministry school, in grad school, with teachers in Pennsylvania, Maryland, California, Hawaii, and Colorado, and via lots of ceremony, singing, praying and meditation.
-Recently I’ve also connected with four radiant South American nuns who follow a Christic and Marian path.
+I believe many paths lead to God, and my spirit responds to most of them.
+In addition to the more traditional “religions,” I also embrace more indigenous ways–from all parts of the planet.
+In northern California I’ve had the blessing of connecting with four radiant South American nuns who follow a Christic and Marian path.
 All of this work deeply feeds my soul.

-I also enjoy helping to create and officiating at services and celebrations, speaking at churches and elsewhere, and leading retreats and women’s groups.
+I enjoy co-creating and officiating at services and celebrations, speaking at churches and elsewhere, and leading retreats and women’s groups.
 It is a great blessing to be immersed with others in sacred space.

-And I guess I have to say that, ultimately, I believe that’s the only credential that counts.
+And I guess I have to say that, ultimately, I believe Love is the only credential that counts.
 How well do I love?
-If I don’t love, everything else is just clanging bells.
-(I Corinthians 13)
+That is the most important question.
+When I have trouble loving, I know I have some serious spiritual work to do.